Openmesh-Network/xnode-unit-controller/README.md

     - [X] Add hivelocity provisioning API.
     - [X] Add hivelocity reset API.
     - [ ] Test the APIs work.
-    - [ ] Test if `forceReload` has to be excluded on provision requests.
+    - [ ] Test if `forceReload` has to be excluded from provision requests.
 - [X] Add cloud-init script to both requests.
 - [ ] Add info endpoint.
     - Just parse the hivelocity info endpoint.